VitoVan/calm/README.md

 1. Pango requires multi-threading, which requires extra [HTTP HEADERS](https://web.dev/coop-coep/) to be set
 2. Compiling Pango into WebAssembly will increase the time and data for loading
-3. Using Pango often involves extra fonts to be bundle, this will cause more data to be loaded
+3. Using Pango often involves extra fonts to be bundled, this will cause more data to be loaded

 So I don't think this is a good idea to include Pango by default, albeit it is easy to implement.